-Roku’s latest streaming device doesn’t reinvent the formula: it’s a plastic stick that slots into an HDMI port on your telly, connects to your Wi-Fi and gives you access to a catalogue of content services.
+Roku’s latest streaming device doesn’t reinvent the formula.
+It’s a plastic stick that slots into an HDMI port on your TV, connects to your Wi-Fi and gives you access to a catalogue of content services.
 But it is slicker and more powerful than any Roku before it, at a very accessible price tag.

 It scores top marks for usability: the voice control remote is straightforward, with handy shortcuts for mainstream platforms, plus the option to request shows via the built-in mic.
 It’s not exactly premium, but it’s well-built and gets the job done.
 You can also use the tidy Roku app for easier typing.